DevExpress-Examples/asp-net-web-forms-gantt-planned-vs-actual-tasks/README.md

         }
 ```

 The second element is for an actual task.
 Its size and position are [calculated](.//CS/DXWebApplication1/Default.aspx) based on task data.
-The task data contains the StartDate, EndDate, ActualStartDate, and ActualEndDate that is used to calculate the position of the actual task.
+The task data contains the StartDate, EndDate, ActualStartDate, and ActualEndDate that are used to calculate the position of the actual task.
 The task data comes from the [e.item.taskData](https://docs.devexpress.com/AspNet/js-ASPxClientGanttTaskShowingEventArgs.item) property of the [TaskShowing](https://docs.devexpress.com/AspNet/js-ASPxClientGantt.TaskShowing) event.

 ```js
         function appendActualTask(taskData, taskWidth, container) {